 This is not a statue with a big plaque.
 This is 88 carefully designed acres of gardens, plazas, sculpture, symmetry and symbolism.
 Non-stop stories everywhere, real records of bravery, wisdom, valor and kindness.

-Take a guided tour to get those stories; some days might be lucky enough to have a D-Day veteran himself walk you about.
+Take a guided tour to get those stories; some days visitors might be lucky enough to have a D-Day veteran walk you about.

-My son Andrew was 10 years old when we went to Normandy Beach, touched by the rows of white crosses and the landing craft exhibitions.
-I’d recommend the Bedford experience to him now, 21 years later.
+My son Andrew was 10 years old when we went to the beaches of Normandy, touched by the rows of white crosses and the landing craft exhibitions.
+I’d recommend the Bedford experience to him now, decades later.

-The Memorial’s in Bedford for a reason; 19 young men from this small community died that June 6, 1944 day, among the first off the landing craft.
+The Memorial is in Bedford for a reason; 19 young men from this small community died that June 6, 1944 day, among the first off the landing craft.
 Muse kindly about the Bedford boys.

 I gained my best understanding ever of the planning and preparation of D-Day because the Memorial provides big visual experiences starting in a Classical Revival style garden.